1224AmOgH/DSO_Blog/seminar_blog_full.md

 To enhance both classification accuracy and interpretability, several upgrades are envisioned:

-*   **Model Fine-Tuning**

-  Adjusting parameters such as learning rate, batch size, and optimizer settings can optimize training convergence and accuracy.
+*   **Model Fine-Tuning:**  Adjusting parameters such as learning rate, batch size, and optimizer settings can optimize training convergence and accuracy.

-*   **Architectural Enhancements**

-  Exploring deeper or more efficient networks like ResNet101 or EfficientNet may improve feature extraction, especially for subtle or diffuse DSOs.
+*   **Architectural Enhancements:** Exploring deeper or more efficient networks like ResNet101 or EfficientNet may improve feature extraction, especially for subtle or diffuse DSOs.

-*   **Dataset Refinement**

-  Removing mislabeled or low-quality samples and ensuring class balance will increase training signal clarity and reduce false positives.
+*   **Dataset Refinement:** Removing mislabeled or low-quality samples and ensuring class balance will increase training signal clarity and reduce false positives.

-*   **Advanced Explainability Tools**

-  Incorporating attention-based XAI methods like Grad-CAM++ could offer sharper, more localized heatmaps, further improving model transparency and DSO pinpointing.
+*   **Advanced Explainability Tools:** Incorporating attention-based XAI methods like Grad-CAM++ could offer sharper, more localized heatmaps, further improving model transparency and DSO pinpointing.

 **Improving Technique 2: YOLOv7 Object Detection**

 For real-time object detection, the next steps include:

-*   **Multi-Class Training**

-  Rather than treating all DSOs as a single class, future models can distinguish between galaxies, clusters, and nebulae, offering richer annotations and educational value.
+*   **Multi-Class Training:** Rather than treating all DSOs as a single class, future models can distinguish between galaxies, clusters, and nebulae, offering richer annotations and educational value.

-*   **Data Augmentation**

-<p style="text-align: justify;"> Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.
+*   **Data Augmentation:** <p style="text-align: justify;"> Introducing variations (e.g., blurring, noise injection, brightness shifts) during training can help models generalize better—especially in noisy or underexposed conditions common in urban or short-exposure setups.
 By advancing both classification and detection pathways, future systems will not only be faster and more accurate but also more informative, interpretable, and resilient across diverse sky-watching scenarios. </p>

 <hr class="fancy-line">
 <h2>Conclusion </h2>